 - i.
-The term 'low-level' concern is any concern, no matter how small, that an adult working in or on behalf of the school may have acted in a way that: - a.
+The term 'low-level' concern is any concern, no matter how small, that an adult working in or on behalf of the college may have acted in a way that: - a.
 Is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - b.
 Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the designated officer at the local authority. - ii.
 Examples of such behaviour could include, but are not limited to: - a.
 Being overly friendly with children - b.
 Having favourites - c.
 Taking photographs of children on their mobile phone - d.
 Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - e.
+Humiliating pupils/students.

-Humiliating pupils/students b) Sharing low-level concerns:
+b) Sharing low-level concerns:

 - i.
 We recognise the importance of creating a culture of openness, trust and transparency to encourage all staff to confidentially share low-level concerns so that they can be addressed appropriately. - ii.
 We will create this culture by: - a.
 Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - b.
 Empowering staff to share any low-level concerns as per section 7.7 of this policy. - c.
 Empowering staff to self-refer. - d.
 Addressing unprofessional behaviour and supporting the individual to correct it at an early stage. - e.
 Providing a responsive, sensitive and proportionate handling of such concerns when they are raised. - f.
-Helping to identify any weakness in the school's safeguarding system. - iii.
+Helping to identify any weakness in the College's safeguarding system. - iii.
 Low level concerns should be reported as follows: - a.
-Report to the DSL (Headteacher) or DDSL (DHT in the absence of the Headteacher) - b.
-The DSL/DDSL will seek advice from the Trust or the Area Schools Officer and follow safeguarding procedures.
+Staff who are concerned about the behaviour of a colleague should report their concerns to the DSL, or the Principal directly. - b.
+The initial report should be made in a timely way but in confidence; therefore in person, in writing or by email. - c.
+To delay this communication increases the risk to all of those involved.
+To report as quickly as possible will allow mitigating action to be taken to protect staff and young people alike.